JqueryJellybeans/jquerytutorial/README.md

     ```
    The src attribute in the `<script>` element must point to a copy of jQuery.

- ### importance of the structure

- links need to have jquery first
- any other libraries you'll be using
+   **Importance of Structure**: within your links section, it's important to have jquery first before any other libraries you will be using
- your scripts

 ## basics - syntax

 $ creates an object in jQuery - allows you to use the jQuery library